learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q43.** An e-commerce page lists product thumbnails.
+**Q.** An e-commerce page lists product thumbnails.
 Each thumbnail is always rendered at exactly 200 px wide regardless of viewport.
 The same image is available at 200 px, 400 px (for 2× Retina), and 600 px (for 3× Retina).
 Which markup serves the correct resolution to each device?

 - A) `<img src="thumb-200.jpg" srcset="thumb-400.jpg 2x, thumb-600.jpg 3x" alt="Product">`
 - B) `<img src="thumb-200.jpg" srcset="thumb-400.jpg 400w, thumb-600.jpg 600w" alt="Product">`